-Free Vacation Scams: 3 Ways to Identify a Phony Vacation Offer
+Free Vacation Phone Scams: Common Vacation Scams & 3 Ways to Identify Phony Vacation Offers

-Imagine that after another long, hard day at the office, your phone rings - and you answer to hear a voice on the other line excitedly announce you've won a free vacation.
+Imagine that after another long, hard day at the office, your phone rings - and you answer to hear a voice on the other line excitedly announce you've won a free vacation package.

-For a moment, you imagine yourself enjoying a well-deserved break on a sunny cruise with daiquiri in hand, or on an excitement-filled Disney trip bonding with your kids.
-Just what you need to recharge your batteries, the offer seems too good to be true.
+For a moment, you imagine yourself enjoying a well-deserved dream vacation on a sunny beach with a daiquiri in hand or on an excitement-filled Disney trip bonding with your kids or grandkids.
+A getaway is just what you need to recharge your batteries, the offer seems too good to be true.

 Trust your instincts.
 It is.